enslen/HDT-ArenaStreamerHelperPlugin/README.md

 **4.** Set whether you want new runs to appear at the top or bottom of your recent runs list.

 **5.** Setup the sources in your favorite streaming software like OBS.
+I suggest you choose a [monospaced font](https://en.wikipedia.org/wiki/Monospaced_font) when you setup your text sources.
+This keeps everything aligned properly.

 **6.** Profit!